canro91/Pipelinie/README.md

 # Pipelinie

 Pipelinie offers abstractions to build pipelines.
-You could use pipelines to perform complex tasks through a set of steps.
+You could use pipelines to perform complex tasks through a set of separate steps.
 For example, make a reservation, generate an invoice or create an order.
-You could read more about the Pipeline pattern [here](https://canro91.github.io/2020/02/14/PipelinePattern/)
+You could read more about the Pipeline pattern in [Pipeline pattern: Perform tasks with an assembly line of steps](https://canro91.github.io/2020/02/14/PipelinePattern/)

 ## Usage